 This section is about how word2vec is configured within Resilient Machine Learning Integration.

-Preproces raw data
+Preprocess raw data

-The raw data, meaning the textual data, of the incidents need to be preprocessed before it can be used to train an NLP model
+The raw data, meaning the textual data, of the incidents need to be preprocessed before it can be used to train an NLP model, as follows:

 Parsing

 The description of some of the incidents are in HTML format.
-A python package called beautifulsoup4 is used to remove HTML tags. unctuations, accents, and umlauts are removed from sentences, since they are not relevant to the training.
+A python package called beautifulsoup4 is used to remove HTML tags.
+Punctuations, accents, and umlauts are removed from sentences, since they are not relevant to the training.
 Other non-alphabetic characters are also removed in the steps.

 Tokenization